Councillors, council meetings & governance

 Meetings are the way decisions are discussed and made, and the way work in the council is managed.

-There are different types of meeting which different councillors and officers will be involved in.
+There are different types of meeting held, which different councillors and officers will be involved in.

 Full council is the meeting of all councillors.
 It is held every other month.